JoelMLSP/Ec2-Cost-Optimizer/README.md

 This project automates the detection and management of underutilized AWS EC2 instances to reduce cloud costs.
 Using **AWS Lambda** and **EventBridge Scheduler**, the function periodically identifies instances with low utilization and stops them.
 Notifications are sent to a designated **Discord channel** using a webhook for visibility.

+The reason for this project is that im warry of getting high bills in aws and want to avoid it ^^
 ---

 ## Prerequisites